 Russian tycoon Lebedev avoids jail over TV brawl

-Lebedev has said he saw the trial as President Vladimir Putin's revenge for his criticism of the government, and the financial backer of The Independent and London Evening Standard newspapers said he planned to appeal against the verdict.
+Lebedev saw the trial as President Vladimir Putin's revenge for his criticism of the government, and the financial backer of The Independent and London Evening Standard newspapers said he planned to appeal against the verdict.

-"I am ashamed of this verdict," Lebedev's lawyer, Genry Reznik, said after the judge sentenced his client.
+"I am ashamed of this verdict," Lebedev's lawyer, Genry Reznik, said after the judge sentenced his client in a Moscow court.

-In his TV appearance, Lebedev had jumped out of his chair and hurled punches at property developer Sergei Polonsky as they recorded a talk show in late 2011.
-Polonsky was knocked backwards off the studio podium, but Lebedev, 53, portrayed the punches as a pre-emptive strike because he felt under threat.
+Lebedev jumped out of his chair and hurled punches at property developer Sergei Polonsky as they recorded a television talk show in late 2011.
+Polonsky was knocked backwards and off the studio podium but Lebedev, 53, portrayed the punches as a pre-emptive strike because he felt under threat.

-Lebedev, who co-owns a campaigning Russian newspaper critical of Putin, also portrayed the case as part of a broader crackdown on the opposition since the former KGB spy returned to the presidency in May 2011.
+Lebedev, who co-owns a campaigning Russian newspaper critical of Putin, also portrayed the case as part of a broader crackdown on the opposition since the former KGB spy returned to the presidency in May 2011 following protests.

 (Reporting by Maria Tsvetkova, Writing by Timothy Heritage,; Editing by Steve Gutterman)